fiskaltrust/rollout-doc/middleware/step-by-step/1 - a-tse-per-cash-register/README.md

 ### Step 3 - Entering the details

-Enter an appropriate description for your new cashbox and select the outlet in which this queue should be active.
+Enter a descriptive name for your new cashbox in the description field and select the outlet in which this queue should be active.
 Optionally you can also specify a hostname or IP address which will be used as default for any cashbox-external SCUs.

 ![](main_cashbox.png)